 • Do call the police immediately or have someone at the scene call for you;

-• Do take photographs of scene and injuries;
+• Do take photographs of scene and your injuries;

 • Do take care of your injuries-concentrate on getting better (i.e. go to the emergency room or set an appointment with your primary care physician);

-• Don’t talk or give statement to the other driver’s insurance company;
+• Do not talk or give a statement to the other driver’s insurance company;

 • Don’t attempt to negotiate with the other driver’s insurance company before your medical treatment is completed;